 Different Types Of Work Permit In Saudi Arabia

-If you are going to work in Saudi Arabia for a period length of a year or two years, you certainly need an Iqama, but there are other options available for those shorter stay needs.
+If you are going to work in Saudi Arabia for a year or two, you certainly need an Iqama, but other options are available for those shorter stay needs.

 Business Visa Visit

 The Business Visit visa allows you to conduct business transactions in person with your Saudi counterparts.

 This Business visa benefits people offering short-term services or needing quick transactions on the ground with their team or the associate company in Saudi Arabia.

 This Visa category limits the type of work you can conduct during your visit to holding meetings.

 Obtaining a business visit visa requires seven working days and a letter of invitation from a Saudi sponsor.

 It costs $54 for a single entry stamp, $134 for a multiple entry stamp for U.S. citizens, or £49/£106 for the U.K.